Skip to main content

 Storage clients

-Storage clients provide a unified interface for interacting with Dataset, KeyValueStore, and RequestQueue, regardless of the underlying storage implementation.
+Storage clients provide a unified interface for interacting with Dataset, KeyValueStore, and RequestQueue, regardless of the underlying implementation.
 They handle operations like creating, reading, updating, and deleting storage instances, as well as managing data persistence and cleanup.
+This abstraction makes it easy to switch between different environments, such as local development and cloud production setups.

 Built-in storage clients

-Crawlee for Python currently provides two main storage client implementations:
+Crawlee provides three main storage client implementations:

 File system storage client